AlanB2006/Moon-Packing/README.md

 # Moon-Packing
-Tidal Evolution around an earth-like planet
+This is a repository containing processed data and python scripts for the article "Tidal Evolution around an earth-like planet."